AFTERWAKE/IRCBots/pointBot/README.md

 - `pointBot, help` (command list)
 - `pointBot, rules` (bot introduction)
 - `pointBot, points` (list of active players and points)
-- `pointBot, status <nick>` (tells you the amount of gift points and total points a player has; must be sent as PM to pointBot)
 - `pointBot, unsub` (adds user to the ignore list)
 - `+/-<pts> [to] <nick> [reason]` (point exchange)
+- A PM to pointBot will show you your current status (gift points and total points)

 ## Usage Notes
 #### Setup